Public Transit Resources

 Long Island Greenbelt Trail

 For a detailed description of this trail, see Hiking Long Island.
 To reach the northern section, take the Port Jefferson Branch of the Long Island Rail Road to Smithtown.
 To reach the southern section, take the Montauk Branch of the Long Island Rail Road to Great River.
-For train schedules, go to www.mta.info.
+For train schedules, go to new.mta.info.
 A one-way, 15-mile hike is possible by taking the train to Great River and hiking north to Smithtown.
-There is now just one campsite along the trail; permit required, call Suffolk Parks, 516.854.1320.
+There is now just one campsite along the trail; permit required, call Suffolk Parks at 516-854-1320.

 Nassau-Suffolk Trail